 (g) OSDS will respond to substitution requests within three (3) business days.
 Consent to replacement of another DVBE subcontractor shall be in any of the following situations in harmony consistent with, or conforming to the public works substitution provisions of Public Contract Code section§ 4107, and in accordance with the replacement authority granted DGS by Military and Veterans Code section§ 999.5, subdivision (ge):

-Subsection 1896.73(g)(1) through (g)(4) will not change.
+[No changes to paragraphs (g)(1) through (4).]